mikaer86/Presentation/README.md

 #### API : Application programming Interface

 - fetch API //
 - Async / Await //
-- Promise
+- Promise // is a object is which representing a completion or a failure of an asynchronous process.

 #### Github

-- pull request
+- pull request // download and  review
-- merge
+- merge // approved code changes can be merged each individual code branch to its master file.

+#### modules

+- a way to breakdown and structure code blocks.
+- gives us ability to export and import functions and variables for using these modules when needed